 Family Favorite: You'll have a run-in with Minnesota's legendary Paul Bunyan and Babe the Blue Ox before careening down a 40-foot drop on the Log Chute (pictured).

 Travel Tip: If you're only here for a couple rides and not the entire day, purchase a point pass instead of a wristband to save some dough.

 Built as a private beach resort in 1892, Bay Beach continues to be a family destination offering 19 rides and a dance hall along the shores of Green Bay.
 We love that most rides cost just 25 to 50 cents, although a spin on the roller coaster is well worth "splurging" a buck.
 920/448-3365; greenbaywi.gov

 Big Thrill: The Zippin Pippin roller coaster (pictured) is Bay Beach's biggest ride — and also its biggest success story.
 The park enjoyed a nearly 50 percent increase in revenue the year after it was installed in 2010.

 Family Favorite: Enjoy a game of bumper tag on classic Bumper Cars.

-Big Thrill: As if a vertical plunge wasn't enough, the Steel Hawg roller coaster's first drop is 111 degrees— the steepest in the United States.
+Big Thrill: As if a vertical plunge wasn't enough, the Steel Hawg roller coaster's first drop is 111 degrees—one of the steepest in the world.

 Family Favorite: Catch the wind and steer your plane over the waters of Lake Shafer on Air Crow, a swing ride that lets you choose your thrill level.